July 2010 Archives

 Yesterday, in my entry about the one year anniversary of Martin Streek's passing, I shared all five hours of David Marsden's tribute to Martin.
 In the comments of that entry, someone asked if I had the three hours of Edge 102's tribute to Martin that aired on July 19, 2009.

-I did have those MP3s, and thanks to Ryan (not my brother, but another reader), I can now share these MP3s with you.
+I did have those MP3s, and now I'm pleased to share them with you.

 » Martin Streek Tribute on The Edge 102.1 PART 1